 Again, the reference to "evil" is telling of the justification for the criminalization of drug use.
-Such criminalization was solidified by President Nixon's declaration of the War on Drugs in 1971, which bolstered the role of legislation in drug control; in the 21st century, the attitude toward drug prohibition remains largely punitive.13
+Such criminalization was solidified by President Nixon's declaration of the War on Drugs in 1971, which bolstered the role of legislation in drug control; in the 21st century, the attitude toward drug prohibition remains largely punitive.

 Taken together, these responses to drug use, especially in the United States, reflect a moral battle that has become dominated by legal implements.
-Yet it is worrisome how the process of crimi-
+Yet it is worrisome how the process of crimia subculture of illicit drug mainstream society.